East Jerusalem: Healthcare

 Until 1998, residents of East Jerusalem were disadvantaged in terms of healthcare service and providers.
 By 2012, almost every neighborhood in East Jerusalem had health clinics that included advanced medical equipment, specialized ER units, X-ray diagnostic centers and dental clinics.
 Israel's system of healthcare entitles all Israeli citizens and East Jerusalem residents to receive free healthcare service funded by the Israeli government.

 According to Haaretz in 2015, the quality of healthcare centers between Israeli cities and East Jerusalem are almost equal.
-The health quality indices in East Jerusalem increased from a grade of 74 in 2009 to 87 in 2012, which is the same quality grade the clinics in West Jerusalem received.B'tselem maintains that, despite constituting 40% of Jerusalem's population, the municipality only runs six healthcare centers in the Palestinian sector, compared to the 27 run by the state in Jewish neighbourhoods.
-According to ACRI, only 11% of the residents of East Jerusalem are treated by the welfare services.
-In 2006 64% of the Palestinian population lived below the poverty line.
-By 2015 75%, and 84% of their children, were living below the poverty line.
+The health quality indices in East Jerusalem increased from a grade of 74 in 2009 to 87 in 2012, which is the same quality grade the clinics in West Jerusalem received.
+B'tselem maintains that, despite constituting 40% of Jerusalem's population, the municipality only runs six healthcare centers in the Palestinian sector, compared to the 27 run by the state in Jewish neighbourhoods.
+In 2006, 64% of the Palestinian population lived below the poverty line.
+By 2015, 75%, and 84% of their children, were living below the poverty line.
+According to a report from the ACRI that year, only 11% of the residents of East Jerusalem were treated by the welfare services.

 In 2018, President Donald Trump's administration cut $25 million from hospitals in East Jerusalem that specialized in cancer care for Palestinians.
 The cut in funds covers 40% of the running costs for 6 hospitals providing treatment for patients from both the Gaza Strip and the broader West Bank where treatment is unavailable.
 The shortfall was thought to put at serious risk the viability of both Augusta Victoria Hospital and Saint John Eye Hospital.
 The sum saved was to be redirected to "high-priority projects" elsewhere.